Cologne to Amsterdam train with Deutsche Bahn (ICE,IC,RB,RE)

 The first train from Cologne to Amsterdam leaves at 12:10 AM.

-Yes, there is a night train from Cologne to Amsterdam.
+Unfortunately, there is no night train available from Cologne to Amsterdam.

 The train station in Cologne that goes to Amsterdam is Cologne Hbf, which connects to Amsterdam Centraal.